StarterCoin Price Tops $0.0000 on Exchanges (STAC)

-StarterCoin (STAC) traded down 0.9% against the U.S. dollar during the 24 hour period ending at 9:00 AM E.T. on September 12th.
-One StarterCoin coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-StarterCoin has a total market capitalization of $11,812.28 and $57.00 worth of StarterCoin was traded on exchanges in the last day.
-Over the last seven days, StarterCoin has traded up 34.3% against the U.S. dollar.
+StarterCoin (STAC) traded 0.9% lower against the dollar during the one day period ending at 9:00 AM Eastern on September 12th.
+StarterCoin has a total market cap of $11,812.28 and $57.00 worth of StarterCoin was traded on exchanges in the last 24 hours.
+Over the last seven days, StarterCoin has traded 34.3% higher against the dollar.
+One StarterCoin coin can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00004479 BTC.